chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

 16:20 PETER: Yeah.
 Well, they are uploaded to the same crash-reporting thing.
 They show up under a special branch.
 And you likely will get bugs filed to you if they hit very frequently, just like you would with crashes.
-There's a sort of slight difference, in that they say dump without crashing.
+There's a sort of slight difference, in that they say DumpWithoutCrashing.
 And that's just sort of a rollout strategy for us.
 Because if we made DCHECK builds incredibly crashy, because they hit more than CHECKs, then we can never roll this thing out.
 Or it gets a lot scarier for us to put this on 5% of a new platform that we haven't tested.
 But as it is right now, the first DCHECK that gets hit for every process gets a crash dump uploaded.

 17:07 SHARON: OK.
-So I've been definitely told to use dump without crashing at certain points in CLs, where it's like, OK, we think that this shouldn't happen.
+So I've been definitely told to use DumpWithoutCrashing at certain points in CLs, where it's like, OK, we think that this shouldn't happen.
 But if it does, we don't necessarily want to crash the browser because of it.
-With the changes you've mentioned to DCHECKs happening, should those just be CHECKs instead now or should those still be dump without crashing?
+With the changes you've mentioned to DCHECKs happening, should those just be CHECKs instead now or should those still be DumpWithoutCrashing?

-17:29 PETER: So if you want dump without crashing, and you made those a DCHECK, then you would only have coverage in the Canary channels that we are testing.
+17:29 PETER: So if you want DumpWithoutCrashing, and you made those a DCHECK, then you would only have coverage in the Canary channels that we are testing.
 Right?
-So if you want to get dump reports from the platforms that we're not currently testing, including all the way up to Stable, you probably still want to keep that a dump without crashing.
-You want to make sure that you're not using the sort of - you want to make sure that you triage these, because you don't want to keep these generating crash dumps n forever.
+So if you want to get dump reports from the platforms that we're not currently testing, including all the way up to Stable, you probably still want to keep that a DumpWithoutCrashing.
+You want to make sure that you're not using the sort of - you want to make sure that you triage these, because you don't want to keep these generating crash dumps forever.
 You should still treat them as if they were crashes.
 And I think the same thing should hold true for DCHECKs.
 You should only add them for an invariant that you care about being violated, right?
 So as it is violated, you should either figure out why